microsoft/r-server-loan-credit-risk/dba.md

 In this step, the two tables are first merged into "Merged" with an inner join on memberId.
 This is done through the stored procedure [dbo].[merging].

 Then, statistics (mode or mean) of "Merged" are computed and stored into a table called Stats.
-This table will be used for the Production pipeline (Scenarios 2 and 4).
+This table will be used for the Production pipeline.
-This is done through the [dbo].[compute_stats] stored procedure.
+This is done through the `[dbo].[compute_stats]` stored procedure.

 The raw data is then cleaned.
-This assumes that the ID variables (loanId and memberId), the date and loanStatus (variable that will be used to create the label) do not contain blanks.
+This assumes that the ID variables (`loanId` and `memberId`), the `date` and `loanStatus` (Variables that will be used to create the label) do not contain blanks.
-The stored procedure, [fill_NA_mode_mean], will replace the missing values with the mode (categorical variables) or mean (float variables).
+The stored procedure, `[fill_NA_mode_mean]`, will replace the missing values with the mode (categorical variables) or mean (float variables).

 ### Input:
 * 2 Tables filled with the raw data: `Loan` and `Borrower` (filled through PowerShell).